 Other medical conditions?
-Many non-urgent services, routine operations, referrals and outpatient appointments were cancelled during the Covid-19 outbreak, but some have since resumed – contact your GP for the latest update.
+Many non-urgent services, routine operations, referrals and outpatient appointments were cancelled during the Covid-19 outbreak, but most have since resumed – contact your GP for the latest update.
 If you have symptoms that you would normally speak to your GP about, do not hesitate to contact your GP (by phone/online).
-Necessary consultation may take place online, by telephone or video link and some may take place face-to-face with appropriate safety measures in place.
+Necessary consultation will take place either online, by telephone or video link and some may take place face-to-face with appropriate safety measures in place.

 Do NOT order medication more than 2 weeks before you run out.

 that have a GP letter to advise them to self-isolate

 If this applies to you, call Boots High Street (01844 213882) or East Street (01844 218248) to arrange delivery – note both surgeries shut for 2 hours at lunch time and have limited hours at weekends.

 The Love Thame Helpers will continue to deliver urgent medication and prescriptions for those who do not fall into one of the above categories.
 Call 0330 022 1441 or complete the Google Form to request prescription collection and delivery requests.
 The delivery team have been DBS checked and have strict protocols to manage the deliveries which protect them and you.